swarmstack/swarmstack/README.md

 ## SCALING

 The data retention period for Prometheus is defaulted to 48 hours within the docker compose files, and a default 10GB Prometheus tsdb data volume will be created for HA swarmstack users.
-If you find that you are needing to do query look-backs further than a few days, you should instead explore deploying an InfluxDB as the storage back-end for Prometheus, scaling with designs such as [these](https://docs.openstack.org/developer/performance-docs/methodologies/monitoring/influxha.html) if your needs grow even further.
+If you find that you are needing to do query look-backs further than a few days, you should instead explore deploying an InfluxDB, Postgres or other [storage back-end for Prometheus](https://prometheus.io/docs/operating/integrations/), scaling even further with designs such as [these](https://docs.openstack.org/developer/performance-docs/methodologies/monitoring/influxha.html) if your needs grow even further.
 Also refer to Cortex and related comments above.

 ## NETWORK URLs